paswan1995/Kubernetes-K8s-/K8s-day1.md

                        = It means you type commands , manually running a commands to create a NopCommerce is a Imperative way.

 * __What is k8s ?__
                       = k8s is production grade container management , once your application has container k8s can do what is necessary to take your container techonolgy into production where n no. of user can basically use your application.

-                      what is requrire to run your container what is necessary for you to tell work to the cluster

 * __Pet Vs Cattle__